cryptimeleon/craco/README.md

 ![Build Status](https://github.com/upbcuk/upb.crypto.craco/workflows/Java%20CI/badge.svg)
 ## Craco

 Craco (CRyptogrAphic COnstructions) is a Java library providing implementations of various cryptographic primitives and low-level constructions.
-This includes primitives such as commitment schemes, signature schemes, and much more.
+This includes primitives such as commitment schemes, signature schemes, facilities for implementing multi-party protocols, and much more.

 The goal of Craco is to provide common cryptographic schemes for usage in more high-level protocols as well as to offer facilities for improving the process of implementing more low-level schemes such as signature and encryption schemes.